 Brain injuries are often catastrophic, meaning they have lasting or permanent effects on the victims.
 Generally, catastrophic injuries qualify for greater compensation than more minor injuries.
 This is because they impact the victim more severely and are more expensive to treat.
 The amount you might receive in a brain injury settlement will depend on the extent of the injury, its impact on your life, your prognosis for recovery, and the defendant’s actions, in addition to many other factors.

-First, your brain injury attorney attorney will calculate your economic losses relating to the accident and injury.
+First, your Georgia traumatic brain injury lawyer will calculate your economic losses relating to the accident and injury.
 These include your medical expenses, property damage repairs, and lost wages.
 Economic damage awards are typically straightforward and easy to calculate.
 It is the non-economic, or general, damages that are more difficult to put a number on.
 Non-economic damages for brain injuries can include cognitive disabilities, lost quality of life, lost earning capacity, emotional distress, physical pain, and psychological damage.

 It is up to you and your attorney to convince a jury of the extent of your pain and suffering to maximize your compensation award.
 This may take hiring experts or physicians to testify as to the extent of the damages, as well as describing how your life changed after your accident.
 Testimonies from family members and loved ones who knew you before and after may also help express the severity of your damages.
 Contact us for a free case evaluation for more information about the value of your claim.